markofsuccess/interactive-front-end-mile-stone-project/README.md

 * [CSS3](https://developer.mozilla.org/en-US/docs/Archive/CSS3)

 * [Bootstrap](https://getbootstrap.com/)
-  * Boostrap was used mainly to make website responsive on multiple devices using bootstrap grid.
+  * Boostrap was used mainly to make different divs on the website responsive on multiple devices using bootstrap grid.

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
   * JavaScript language is being used to execute different functions of Google maps API.